ZhipengS/Homepage/index.md

 ## Conferences & Workshops attended

+- **2025.06** --- A Marcus Wallenberg symposium on sub-Riemannian geometry, spectral asymptotics and noncommutative geometry, Lund, Sweden
 - **2023.12** --- Noncommutative analysis on groups and quantum groups ANCG, Besançon, France
 - **2023.08** --- Summer School “Modern Problems in PDEs and Applications”, Ghent, Belgium
 - **2023.07** --- Tianyuan Summer Seminar on Functional Analysis and Spaces 2023, Harbin, China